 Yes, indirect infringement may take the form of either inducement to infringe or contributory infringement.
 A party may be liable for inducing infringement if they knowingly induce another to directly infringe a patent.
 For example, providing instructions on how to use a product which, when performed, will infringe the patent can be an element of inducement.
 A party may be liable for contributory infringement if they provide a component or material especially made or adapted to be used in an infringing manner.
-For example, if a party provides a part that is not infringing by itself but is especially made to be combined with a different part to form an infringing device, that can be an element of contributory infringement.
+For example, if a party provides a part that is not infringing by itself but is especially made to be combined with a different part to form an infringing device, that can be an element of contributory infringement, an underlying instance of direct infringement by someone is a prerequisite.